The Take-Home Lessons from Black Hat 2024

 “What about non-human identities?”

-One of the top questions we got in our Black Hat booth — both spontaneously and in response to demos of Oleria Adaptive Security — was, “What about non-human identities?”
+One of the top questions we got in our Black Hat booth — both spontaneously and in response to demos of Oleria Identity Security — was, “What about non-human identities?”

 Non-human identities (NHIs) are getting more headlines as a source of identity security risk.
 NHIs are how your various apps have permission to interact within other apps (the keys to driving integration and automation).
 The concern is that NHIs often exist outside of conventional IAM platforms and outnumber human identities by as much as 45 to 1, representing a huge blind spot in many organizations.